Quentin Moore, the top 2021 JUCO tight end, verbally commits to UW Huskies

 And soon, they’ll share a sideline.

 On Oct.
 27, 2017, 247Sports national recruiting editor Brandon Huffman attended a high school football game between Bothell and Inglemoor to see Sirmon — who had already established himself as a four-star quarterback and University of Washington commit.
-Former Husky head coach Chris Petersen and offensive coordinator Jonathan Smith were also in attendance.
+Former Husky head coach Chris Petersen and offensive coordinator Jonathan Smith also were in attendance.

 And Sirmon didn’t disappoint.
 In a 41-14 victory, the Bothell bomber completed 19 of 23 passes for 289 yards with five touchdowns and zero interceptions, according to MaxPreps.
 He was a clear-cut college prospect.